When it comes to video editing software a common complaint I see on the video editing forums is that the software won’t do what it says it will do!

-These I, P, and B Pictures are arranged in a way so that the video file can be played back by software from a DVD drive, PS2, computer player or… whatever!
-The Pictures are arranged into groups that will allow the best playback quality.
+These I, P, and B Pictures are arranged in a way so that the video file can be played back by software so are arranged into groups that will allow the best playback quality.

-These are called Groups Of Pictures… unbelievable they came up with that!
+These are called Groups Of Pictures… unbelievable they came up with that right?

 There are generally two types of GOP, Short GOPs and Long GOPS, the short ones are… well… short and the long ones are… long!

 This is the sequence of a short GOP (very, very generally speaking) and would be typical of MPEG2 compression as in DVDs:

 This would be a sequence from a Long GOP most likely found on MPEG4, H.264, H.265, AVCHD etc.: